Canyon Nine Golf Course

 Earn loyalty points each time you golf on the Canyon Nine.
 For each resident green fee purchased on your account, five points will be added to your loyalty account.
 Earn 50 points to receive a free green fee.
 These points roll over annually.

-The Canyon Nine Golf Course a “just-for-fun” 9 hole, par 3 and will be perfect for learning the game or a quick nine after work.
+The Canyon Nine Golf Course – an executive par 3 walking course – is the perfect choice for learning the game or a quick nine after work.

 For more information, please call 775.787.4500